danielneu/amazon-payments-advanced-doc/customization.rst

 .. note:: Please note that the ID attributes of all HTML tags must be preserved, otherwise changes to the corresponding JS scripts must be applied (do not try to change it unless you know what are you doing).

-Basic appearance of rendered Amazon widgets (button color and size of all widgets) can be set in the **Pay with Amazon** extension settings (:menuselection:`System --> Configuration --> Amazon Payments --> Appearance Settings`), see :ref:`configuration-appearance-settings`.
+Basic appearance of rendered Amazon widgets (button color and size of all widgets) can be set in the **Pay with Amazon** extension settings (:menuselection:`System --> Configuration --> Amazon Payments`), see :ref:`configuration-common-appearance-settings`, :ref:`configuration-login-appearance-settings` and :ref:`configuration-pay-appearance-settings` for more details.

 Amazon Payments logo